3DPrintFIT-Archive/cards-stand-task/README.md

 When adding new test, check if *our* `box.scad` works as expected!

-Downloading from edux
+Downloading from Edux
 ---------------------

 You'll need two files: `usernames.txt` and `cookie.txt`.
 The first lists usernames of our students (see `usernames.txt.sample` for syntax).
 The second one adds exactly one cookie from Edux (it's the longest one) - see `cookie.txt.sample` for syntax.

 For security reasons, those files are not stored in git and are gitignored.

-When ready, run `./download.sh` to download stuff form Edux.
+When ready, run `./download.sh` to download stuff from Edux.

 Running the tests
 -----------------